Your Shopify theme looks sharp until a wholesale buyer and a Sydney tourist need two prices on one SKU

 How to choose a developer in Sydney

 Hire a team that knows Shopify deeply enough to tell you what to build and what to leave as a standard app.
 Ask how they'd run B2B and B2C pricing on one store and how they'd sync inventory to Xero.
 A Sydney developer who understands local retail, Afterpay and Zip expectations, and export GST rules will build commerce that fits both your wholesale buyers and your tourist traffic.
-Connect the store to an inventory management system, a custom CRM (Customer Relationship Management), and business intelligence dashboards from one team so stock, customers, and revenue stop drifting apart.
+Connect the store to an inventory management system, a custom CRM (Customer Relationship Management), and business intelligence (BI) dashboards from one team so stock, customers, and revenue stop drifting apart.

 - Account-based wholesale pricing and retail pricing coexisting on one catalogue